andrena/newsshop/README.md

 ## Included known vulnerabilities:

-In the src/examples/java there are integration tests that demostrate SQL injection and XSS in the newsshop.
+In the src/examples/java there are integration tests that demonstrate SQL injection and XSS in the newsshop.

 ```
  ./gradlew practiceTests